 In the above sample program, a very first instruction is to accept input from the user.
 Before getting input from a user, it compiles all the program code and saved formula something like as ((n+10)5 -100)/3.
 It generates the executable object file (machine level language program).
 This compilation process happens only once.

 Now the job of the compiler is completed.
 Next job is to execute compiled target file.

 The user needs to run executable object explicitly.
-When the user runs it, it ask for user input and save in variable ‘n’.
+When the user runs it, it asks for user input and saves in variable ‘n’.
 The value of ‘n’ gets substituted in the formulae.
 The result of the formula will be displayed as output to the user.

 We can repeatedly run this program with multiple user inputs without any more compilation.

 In a case of an interpreter, it goes through each instruction.
-For each instruction, it generate machine level code and execute.
-In above example, it translate first instruction and asks a user for input.
+For each instruction, it generates machine level code and executes.
+In above example, it translates first instruction and asks a user for input.
 It accepts the input and saved in variable ‘n’.
-Controller move to next instruction and perform addition operation (n+10).
+The controller moves to next instruction and performs addition operation (n+10).
 Likewise, it follows all the instructions one by one and executes.
 The result from the last instruction will be displayed as output to the user.